 - When scrolling down on the petition, you are able to review the details.

 - If all is good, then please scroll all the way down to the end of the webpage and click "Sign", as shown below:

 This should result in showing "Signed" behind your name.
 After signing, please pay the state fee of 25€ and submit the application.

 It’s fairly easy to increase the Estonian company share capital and add new shareholders by issuing new shares.
 If you use the instructions above, and the document template we provided, you’ll manage to do everything within one hour.

 However, if you want to focus on your core business, don’t hesitate to ask for help.
 We can prepare all the necessary documents for you and all you have to do is to update the documents to the Estonian company portal.
-If you’re looking to obtain company documents from the Estonian company portal, then check out this tutorial.

 Company formation in Estonia | e-Residency – the FULL guide (2022)